ivaleraM/DataTypes/README.md

 Automatic Discovery of the Statistical Types of Variables in a Dataset
 ---------------------------------------------------------

-This code implements the Bayesian method inctroduced in
+This code implements the Bayesian method and reproduces the experiments in

      I. Valera and Z. Ghahramani,
      "Automatic Discovery of the Statistical Types of Variables in a Dataset", 34th International Conference on Machine Learning (ICML 2017).
 Sydney (Australia), 2017.

 Please, use the above details to cite this work.
-The implemented code here, reproduced the experiments in the above paper.

 Calling from Matlab